Fewer and fewer remain....

 One of the best known signs in Baltimore was the Circle Bar-B-Q, on Dundalk Ave.
 The 38' round drive-in was conceived by Francis Gretz.
 He opened it on July 3, 1947.
 The Roof was adorned with 4' tall stainless steel letters that were below a 12' round rotating hamburger on a 30' pole.

 Mr. Gretz retired 50 years later and closed the popular hang out.
 The letters, containing over one thousand indicator bulbs on a 4 point chaser, were removed.
 Mr Gretz told me they were made by a 'Fidelity Sign Co.', but nobody in my trade past or present ever heard of that firm.
 He passed in 2005.
-After a second life as an ice cream business, The hamburger was removed and scrapped, and the renovated building now serves as the sales office of a used car outlet (Dec.
-2008).
+After a second life as an ice cream business, The hamburger was removed and scrapped.
+After a few years as a used car business, the building was demolished in 2022 and redeeveloped into a new Dunkin' Donuts.

 CAMEO THEATER Opened as the Parkside Theater in 1921, It went through several owners when it became the Cameo in 1938.
 By the late 1950's, the theater had been showing art and german films when it closed.
 The second half of its life had the Harford road facility catering and entertaining as a niteclub, still called the Cameo.
 Covered over for almost 50 years with lighted sign boxes, the original 1938 stainless steel clad canopy with attatched neon letters were revealed, and the letters were rescued.
 The canopy was demolished.
 The buildings later uses included nightclub, catering facility and a few eateries.
 In the summer of 2018 it was gutted, and is being rebuilt into community office space.
 The refreshed facade includes the old glass block transom over the entrance doors.